top of page

 1 in 7 new mums experience this

 Feeling like you would like to tap out for a little while after giving birth?
-Today we talk baby blues, post-natal depression and anxiety.
+Today we talk baby blues, postnatal depression and anxiety, and how postnatal depression counselling can help.

 Growing a tiny human is pretty magical.
 Tiny cells divide and create an entirely new person.